Tuesday, 26 August 2014

 ©Allen Tiller

-Gladstone Gaol is unique in all ways possible, with its high tapered walls and self-sufficient arrangement, Instead of closing places such as Gladstone and Adelaide Gaol, both should have been kept operational.”
+Gladstone Gaol is unique in every way, with its high tapered walls and self-sufficient design.
+Instead of closing places such as Gladstone and Adelaide Gaol, both should have been kept operational."

 References: